-Top Tips for Keeping Healthy in the WorkplaceWayne Burgan
+Top Tips for Keeping Healthy in the WorkplaceStuart Taverner

 Combined with hectic schedules, deadlines, and not enough time, keeping fit and healthy seems near impossible.
-But there are some simple ways to keep in top shape even if you are stuck at your desk 5 days a week.
+But there are some simple ways to stay healthy even if you are stuck at your desk 5 days a week.

-If you can’t get away from your desk at lunchtime, try taking the stairs instead of the lift, or get off the tram, train or bus a stop or two early to get some walking in
+If you can’t get away from your desk at lunchtime, try taking the stairs instead of the lift, or get off the tram, train or bus a stop or two early, just to get some walking in.

 If you are sitting down all day, make sure your seating arrangement is ergonomic – this is extremely important for keeping healthy at work.
 Have your feet flat on the floor and use a chair that supports your lower back well.
 There are also a few desk exercises you can try, to keep things exciting.
 Our favourite is ‘The Stapler’.

 Take care of your eyes